Professor of Comparative Literature

 With Susanne Strätling, Aesthetics of the Tool: Technologies, Figures, and Instruments of Literature and Art.
 In Configurations (July 2011).

 "Der Hebel als Modell des Menschen," in Maschinen des Lebens - Leben der Maschinen.
 Zur historischen Epistemologie und Metaphorologie von Maschine und Leben Jakob Heller, Tim Sparenberg und Patricia Gwozdz, eds.
-(Kadmos Verlag), in press, expected publication 2018.
+Kadmos Verlag (2018).

 "Literature, Time, and Scientific Revolutions," in Thomas Allen, ed., Time and Literature, Cambridge Critical Concepts series (Cambridge UP).